What information do I need when I open a Transact case

 Note Each Transact contact is assigned a negative recipient ID, which is used as the unique identifier.

-Troubleshooting Transact BBC errors
+Troubleshooting Transact BCC errors

 The following BCC errors can occur when you send Transact messages.